cheomanigua/bwadocs/content/docs/stripe.md

 > [!NOTE]
 > You can create prices **Lookup Keys** in Stripe Dashboard -> Product catalog -> click on a product -> click on the price settings button -> Edit Price -> Lookup key

+> [!NOTE]
+> You can configure your webhooks in Stripe Dashboard -> Settings -> Payments -> Checkout and Payments Links tab -> Configure webhooks

 ## Summary